- Reference Number: HEY-617/2021

 There is a small risk of bleeding from the bottom after colonoscopy.
 The entrance to your bottom, the anus, does have a very good blood supply and this is where piles are often found.
 The insertion of the camera can cause a little bleeding.
 This should only be ‘spotting’ on the toilet paper or drops in the toilet bowl.
 It may take some days for this to subside.

-It is important to stress major and serious complications are rare.
+It is important to be aware that major and serious complications are rare.

 Complications, which can become serious and life threatening include: